nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README5.md

 All we need to do, is

-* to add more parts
+* to add more parts of the pie
 * to rename the labels by countries
 * to change the numerical values.